-Summarized, the benefits of a projector include a more cinematic experience in your home with a massive image, great resolution and cost, often, less than the 65 or 75-inch screen you had in mind.
-There are some downsides here, too, including caring for a lamp and some input delay in some cases, but the pros far outweigh the cons.
+Why go for a projector instead of a big screen?
+The benefits of a projector include a more cinematic experience in your home with a massive image, excellent resolution, and relatively low cost.
+You can get a solid projector for far less than a good 65-inch TV.
+There are some downsides here, too, including caring for a lamp, lower resolution than today's mid-price TVs, and less-than-stellar performance in a bright room, but the pros far outweigh the cons.

 So what makes a good deal on projectors?